Interested in building the best esports management software?

 - You can run parallel tests, and Experitest provides insightful test reports and analytics.

-You can find their pricing plans here.
+You can find their pricing plans by contacting them.

 13. Code, test, and deploy the web app

 Use Node.js, the popular open-source runtime environment to code the web app.
 It offers several advantages, as follows:

 - An esports management app needs to scale well.
 Node.js supports asynchronous programming, which helps with scaling.

 - Streaming is a key feature in an esports management app, and Node.js helps in implementing it.

 - Your app will need a NoSQL document database like MongoDB.
 Using these databases becomes easier with Node.js.